mattduffy/agile-project-mgmt-stub/README.md

     * provides team with a mantra, metaphor and motivation

 ### Tailoring the Agile Process
 There are two simplistic yet prevailing views of adopting Agile methodologies: 1) Tailor the processes to fit the needs of your project or organization.
-2) **Do Not** tailor the processess to fit the needs of your project or organization.
+2) **Do Not** tailor the processess to fit the needs of your project or organization - the process works as designed.
 It's okay to take either side of this debate; the main point is really just understanding the debate and how it may apply to your project.
 I prefer to take a lighter meaning of the phrase *process tailoring* where the focus is on defining what I consider to be the metadata of the project, rather than the structural elements of management.
 For example, if you choose to implement Scrum, metadata might include the time, location, and attendees of the Daily Stand-up meeting.
 Whereas structural elements of this process might be frequency of the Daily Stand-up, or the 3 questions asked of each team member.
 It is possible to change them, the reasons should be well thought out and agreed upon.

 * Define the Project Management approach for the project
   * Define and communicate the Project Management process requirements.